jeremy-r-mayer/subcurmudgeon.github.io/README.md

 Please feel free to look around.

-If you enjoy tinkering around with things and are interested in how this site is made, visit [der springenwerk](/meta/der-springenwerk.html).
+If you're interested in how this site is made, visit [der springenwerk](/meta/der-springenwerk.html).

 ---